Jerome Thibouville Lamy • 1890s

 Bore: .460

-[Pocket Cornets Home] [About Pocket Cornets] [My Collection 1] [Aine & Company] [F. Besson C/Bb] [F. Besson Exigu] [Boosey Bb] [Boosey Eb] [Brown&Sons] [Conn Parlor] [Courtois Tourist] [Distin Bb] [Gautrot] [Hawkes & Son] [Pelitti Rotary] [Thibouville Lamy] [Anon.
+[Pocket Cornets Home] [Pocket Cornet Book] [Used Pockets for Sale] [About Pocket Cornets] [My Collection 1] [Aine & Company] [F. Besson C/Bb] [F. Besson Exigu] [Boosey Bb] [Boosey Eb] [Brown&Sons] [Conn Parlor] [Conn Parlor 2] [Courtois Tourist] [Distin Bb] [Distin Bb (b)] [Gautrot] [Hawkes & Son] [Higham] [Keats] [Pelitti Rotary] [Salvation Army] [Sax] [Thibouville Lamy] [Anon.
 Czech] [Anon.
-Austrian] [My Collection 2] [My Pocket Conversions] [Other Collectors' Pockets] [Modern Pockets] [Vintage Catalog Images] [Cases] [Pocket Players] [Wanted to Buy] [Links] [Contact Me] [Appraisal Services] [Counterfeit Pockets] [New Mute Idea] [For Sale]
+Austrian] [Campbell (JTL)] [My Collection 2] [My Pocket Conversions] [Other Collectors' Pockets] [Modern Pockets] [Vintage Catalog Images] [Cases] [Pocket Players] [Wanted to Buy] [Links] [Contact Me] [Appraisal Services] [Counterfeit Pockets] [PDF Articles] [New Pockets for Sale!]

 The World’s Largest